Sanika-k-1317/Write-mate_eklavya23/README.md

 # Theory

-The model uses Long-short term memory cell layers and attention mechanism
+The model uses Long-short term memory cell layers and attention mechanism.

 ### LSTM:
 LSTM can use its memory to generate complex,